 Next I ran beside towering HDB flats and the wearable of comparison was the Garmin Forerunner 945.

-As can be observed from the screenshots below, the recorded tracks are not the best I’ve seen but it isn’t bad at all.
+While the recorded tracks are not the best I’ve seen, it isn’t bad at all.
 Furthermore, the Coros Apex recorded a tighter route this time when compared against the FR945.

 Lastly, I had the hills intervals, shown below, where the recorded distance was similar to that recorded by a Garmin Forerunner 945 even thought the recorded tracks differed in tightness.

 Generally, I like what I’m seeing on the Coros Apex.
 It doesn’t turn your head like the Suunto 5 does but it is still good.